hugolgs-dev/sunwell/README.md

 ## What is sunwell

-A WIP Gleam package to encode & decode hearthstone deckstrings.
+A WIP Gleam package to encode & decode [Hearthstone](https://hearthstone.blizzard.com/en-us) deckstrings.

 ## Acknowledgements